Get All Access for $5/mo

 Salma Bougarrani, founder of Morocco-based Green Watech; Rania Gaafar, founder of Egypt-based Adva; and Shahira Yahia, founder of Egypt-based Chitosan.
 Source: Cartier

-The winners in the Francophone Sub-Saharan Africa category included Victoria Munguti, founder of Heptapay, a Rwanda-based app which facilitates low-cost international remittances into mobile money wallets in East Africa in under one minute, Jessica Long, founder of MAAD, a Senegal-based venture which connects brands with small retailers through an e-commerce platform, and Isabelle Kamariza, founder of Solid'Africa, a Rwanda-based initiative which provides nutritious meals to patients in the country's public hospitals through a farm-to-fork approach and culinary arts schools.
+Meanwhile, the winners in the Francophone Sub-Saharan Africa category included Victoria Munguti, co-founder and CEO of Heptapay, a Rwanda-based app that facilitates low-cost international remittances into mobile money wallets in East Africa in under one minute, Jessica Long, co-founder of MAAD, a Senegal-based venture that connects brands with small retailers through an e-commerce platform, and Isabelle Kamariza, founder of Solid'Africa, a Rwanda-based initiative that provides nutritious meals to patients in the country's public hospitals through a farm-to-fork approach.

 A snapshot of the 2024 Cartier Women's Initiative awards ceremony.
 Source: Cartier